-3) First-time offenses that are considered moderate or major must be reported via the Board Resolution process.
-The Board's finding and the sanction decided upon must be approved by the AS&E Dean of Graduate Studies as per University policy.
-A responsible finding will result in the recommendation to the Dean of Graduate Studies of the XE grade, and may result in expulsion from the graduate program.
+3) First-time offenses by graduate students that are considered moderate or major must be approved in writing by the AS&E GEPA Dean before being offered to a student.
+First-time moderate offenses should generally result in the recommendation to the University Dean of Graduate Studies of an XE grade.
+First-time major offenses must include the recommendation of an XE grade, at minimum, and may result in the recommendation of expulsion from the graduate program.

-4) Second offenses at any level of severity must go to a hearing as above, and will normally result in expulsion from the graduate program following consultation with the department's director of graduate studies and the AS&E Dean of Graduate Studies.
+4) Second-time or subsequent offenses at any level of severity must go to a hearing of the Board as described above.
+A responsible finding normally results in the recommendation of expulsion from the graduate program.
+Following consultation with the department's director of graduate studies and the AS&E GEPA Dean, a subsequent responsible finding may result in an XE grade and additional department sanctions rather than expulsion; however, exceptional mitigating factors would have to be documented as present, and this should be the exception rather than the rule.

-5) Graduate students who engage in academic dishonesty in the pursuit of sponsored research, normally termed "misconduct in research," will not be subject to the AS&E Academic Honesty Policy presided over by the Board.
-Such violations are in conflict with Federal statutes that bind funding agencies, and must be dealt with by departmental procedures that have been approved by the AS&E Dean of Graduate Studies.
-Disciplinary actions that may accompany such procedures range from expulsion to revocation of advanced degrees.
+5) Graduate students who engage in academic dishonesty in the pursuit of sponsored research, also known as "misconduct in research," will not be subject to the AS&E Academic Honesty Policy presided over by the Board.
+Such violations are in conflict with Federal statutes that bind funding agencies and must therefore be dealt with by department procedures that are approved by the AS&E GEPA Dean.
+Disciplinary actions following from such procedures range from expulsion to revocation of advanced degrees.